mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/splash-page.md

 {% include feature_row id="intro" type="center" %}

 {% include feature_row %}
+# Vision
+The purpose of the ISEA Of The Future - Corona Technical Exchange Meeting is to promote cross collaboration between departments, divisions, and branches to truly embody the phrase **"One Team"**.
+We hope to feature NSWC Corona's technical capabilities and break down division-level silos by shining a light on what our exemplary scientists and engineers research and develop daily

 # Agenda
 <object data="{{ site.url }}{{ site.baseurl }}/assets/files/TEMPLATE - TEM AGENDA.pdf" width="1000" height="1000" type='application/pdf'></object>